.MP3 File Extension

 What is an MP3 file?

-The MP3 format was developed in the early-1990s and released in 1993 by MPEG.
+The MP3 format was developed in the early 1990s and released in 1993 by MPEG.
 The format soon became the standard for storing music since it could compress audio to a fraction of the size of other common audio file formats at the time (roughly 1/10 the size of an uncompressed .WAV or .AIF file).
-This was especially important due to the limited storage space offered by computer hard drives at the time.
+This was especially important due to the limited storage space computer hard drives provided at the time.

 MP3 technology helped usher in a new era of music distribution in the 1990s and 2000s by allowing users to more easily and quickly download music online.
-This led to a rise in music piracy through sites like Napster, as well as online music stores, such as Apple iTunes and Rhapsody.
-Users would then playback MP3 files with an audio player on their computer, burn MP3 files to audio CDs that could be played back in a CD player, or transfer them to a portable music player, like an Apple iPod or Sony Walkman device.
+This led to a rise in music piracy through sites like Napster and online music stores, such as Apple iTunes and Rhapsody.

 MP3 files are still used today for distributing audio online, such as songs or narrations.
-However, other more efficient audio compression formats have since been released and adopted by online music stores and audio players.
+However, other more efficient audio compression formats, particularly .M4A, have since been released and adopted by online music stores and audio players.